Rajeshwari0826/Rajeshwari0826/README.md

 - 🔭 I’m currently working on making the machines into human.
 - 🌱 I’m currently learning software automation.
 - 👯 I’m looking to collaborate on cybersecurity and artificial intalligence.
-- 🤔 I’m looking for help with ...
+- 🙋‍♀️ I’m glad to have development collaboration with enthusiastic programmers as well as development
-- 💬 Ask me about ...
+- 💬 Ask me about Emerging technology
-- 📫 How to reach me: @rajeshwari0826:gitter.im (my gitter account)
+- 📫 How to reach me: rajeshwaripradhan08@gmail.com
-- 😄 Pronouns: ...
-- ⚡ My working languages are c,c++,python,java,javascript.
+- ⚡ My working languages are python,c,c++,,java,javascript,rust,r.
--->